mrismanaziz/Reforestation/README.md

-## I used to hate facial hair, but then it grew on me.
+## I went to the store to pick up eight cans of sprite... when I got home I realized I'd only picked seven up